thenativeweb/eventsourcingdb-client-golang/README.md

 )
 ```

 Finally, you may also specify to read from the latest event of a given type by using `eventsourcingdb.ReadFromLatestEvent`.
-For that, you also have to provide the subject, the event type, and what to do if the event is missing (either `ifeventismissingduringread.ReadNothing` or `ifeventismissingduringread.ReadEverything`):
+For that, you also have to provide the subject, the event type, and what to do if the event is missing (either `eventsourcingdb.IfEventIsMissingDuringReadReadNothing` or `eventsourcingdb.IfEventIsMissingDuringReadReadEverything`):

 ```golang
 results := client.ReadEvents(